adelphi-ed-tech/au-courses/courses/intro-to-programming.md

 New York has 3 major daily newspapers:
 The New York Times, The Daily News, and The New York Post.

-It is commonly underestood that the Times is written at higher level than the other dailies.
+It is commonly understood that the Times is written at higher level than the other dailies.

 Hypothesis: